Chocolate Chip Pumpkin Blondies (Gluten Free, Paleo + Vegan)

 Description

-These Chocolate Chip Pumpkin Blondies have a super chewy, fudgy texture with the warmth of pumpkin spices and gooey, melted chocolate chunks.
-You’re going to love these gluten-free, paleo and vegan pumpkin blondies.
+These Chocolate Chip Gluten-Free & Vegan Pumpkin Blondies have a super chewy, fudgy texture with the warmth of pumpkin spices and gooey, melted chocolate chunks.
+You’re going to love these healthier pumpkin bars!

 Ingredients